ffatimaabbas/DA401-Project/README.md

 ### 6. Flood Risk Index

-1. Reclassified each input variable (rainfall, slope, elevation, drainage density, distance from river) on a **scale of 1–5**, representing increasing flood susceptibility (1: low, 5: high).
+1. Reclassified each input variable (rainfall, slope, elevation, drainage density, LULC) on a **scale of 1–5**, representing increasing flood susceptibility (1: low, 5: high).
 2. Applied the **Weighted Sum Tool** to combine reclassified layers using predefined variable weights.
 3. Reclassified the resulting flood risk raster into **five categories (1–5)** for final interpretation (1: low, 5:high).

 ### 7. Preparing Rasters for Regression

-1. Converted both **Flood Risk** and **Land Use** rasters to **point features**.
+1. Overlay **Flood Risk** on **District**

-   * Flood risk raster produced **4,960 points**.
+   * Flood risk raster produces **4,960 points** over our study area
-   * Land use raster initially contained over a million points.
-2. Reduced the land use sample to **4,960 points** using **spatially proportional sampling** across Sindh.

-   * Maintained proportional representation by land use category.
+   * Convert study area to a raster with the same cell size as our flood risk raster, with the same extent
-   * Applied a **4-meter minimum selection distance**, matching the flood risk cell size.
+   * Run zonal statistics, assign each district the majority flood risk value
-3. Used the **Extract Multi Values to Points** tool to join land use attributes (grid codes) with the corresponding flood risk points.
+   * Export flood risk by district as a table to perform regression